machinekoder/wn_smart_reader/README.md

 is powered via 5V from the Raspberry Pi.
 The connection is ~30m to my basement where the smart meter is installed.
 This is the reason why I used a RS485 probe instead of a normal UART/TTL/USB probe.

+**Important:** You need to align the optical probe so that the cable faces downwards, else the IR reader/writer is not aligned correctly, and you will get bogus results on the tty.

 ## Installation

 This is a very brief guide, modify it to your needs.